Volume 1. No.5 October 1980

 Read Addition’s to the Society’s Library

-Read Yeovil Dialect – Miss I Rendell
+Read Yeovil Dialect in the Eighteenth Century – Miss I Rendell

 Read Aerial Archaeology – W.T.J.Chapman

-Read Alfriston Clergy House – R.J.
+Read The Clergy House at Alfriston – R.J.
 Clynick

 Read The Kimmeridge Woman – Mrs G.L.Brice